nikcleju/SDP_Course/Labs/L11_SpectralAnalysis_Octave.md

 # Final questions

-1. How can we create an app to detect if a guitar is in tune or not?
+1. How can we create an app to help tune a guitar correctly?